nolmoonen/ray-tracer/README.md

 ![splash](images/splash.png)

 An exercise into ray tracing containing: Blinn-Phong shading, shadows, reflections, refractions, and anti-aliasing.
+Shadows take into account objects that let light through, and the ratio of reflected and refracted light of transparent objects is dependent on the view angle.

 #### Building
 * Clone [stb](https://github.com/nothings/stb) into directory `external/stb`.
 * Build using CMake.